 THE NORTH CAROLINA NEED BASED SCHOLARSHIP (NCNBS) is awarded to legal North Carolina residents who demonstrate financial need by filing the Free Application of Federal Student Aid (FAFSA).
 College Foundation of NC uses the expected Family Contribution (EFC) from the FAFSA to award this scholarship and notify the schools of eligibility; if the EFC changes for any reason, the scholarship amount is reevaluated.
-This grant is contingent upon legislative appropriation of funds and is subject to change.
+This grant is contingent upon legislative appropriation of funds and confirmation of state residency through the NC Residency Determination System at www.NCresidency.org and is subject to change.